xzenggit/self_learning/Algorithms/README.md

 ### Collection of common algorithms

-* 01 Fibnacci number 1
+* 01Fibnacci number with memoization
-* 02 Fibnacci number 2
+* 02Fibnacci number with tabulation